Harley Quinn

 Harley Quinn's abilities include expert gymnastic skills, proficiency in weapons and hand-to-hand combat, complete unpredictability, immunity to toxins, and enhanced strength, agility, and durability.
 Quinn often wields clown-themed gag weapons, with an oversized mallet being her signature weapon.
-The character has a pair of pet hyenas, Bud and Lou, which sometimes serve as her attack dogs.
-As a trained psychiatrist with a genius-level intellect, she is adept at deception and psychological manipulation.
+Additionally, she has a pair of pet hyenas, Bud and Lou, who sometimes serve as her attack dogs.

-Harley Quinn has become one of DC Comics' most popular and profitable characters, and has been featured in many of DC's comic books and adapted in various other media and merchandise.
+Harley Quinn has become one of DC Comics' most popular and profitable characters.
+She has been featured in many of DC's comic books and adapted in various other media and merchandise.
 DC Comics Publisher Jim Lee considers Harley Quinn the fourth pillar of DC Comics' publishing line, behind Superman, Batman, and Wonder Woman.

-Originally voiced by Arleen Sorkin in the DC Animated Universe, she has since appeared in many other DC projects voiced by actresses such as Tara Strong, Hynden Walch, Laura Bailey, Jenny Slate, Melissa Rauch, Laura Post, and Kaley Cuoco; the latter provided the character's voice in the 2019 animated series Harley Quinn.
-Mia Sara portrayed the character in the 2002 television series Birds of Prey.
-Harley Quinn makes her live-action cinematic debut in the DC Extended Universe (DCEU) film Suicide Squad (2016), where she is portrayed by Margot Robbie.
-Robbie reprises her role in Birds of Prey (2020) and The Suicide Squad (2021), with elements of her portrayal's design consequentially incorporated into comics, while Lady Gaga will portray the character in Joker: Folie à Deux (2024).
+Originally voiced by Arleen Sorkin in the DC Animated Universe, she has since appeared in many other DC projects voiced by actresses such as Tara Strong, Hynden Walch, Laura Bailey, Jenny Slate, Melissa Rauch, Laura Post, and Kaley Cuoco.
+Cuoco provided the character's voice in the 2019 animated series Harley Quinn.
+Mia Sara, Margot Robbie, and Lady Gaga have portrayed the character in live action media.